hearot/MICIO/README.md

 The foundational building block of MICIO is the only existing type, namely the `Song` type.
 A `Song` is simply a collection of `Harmony`'s and
 `Pause`'s, played sequentially.
 A `Harmony` is a collection of `Note`s.
 The most important binary operation is the concatenation, which makes a `Song` follow another one.
-Two built-in unary operations are also provided: `TRANSPOSE` to tranpose by a given number of semitones, and  `CHANGETIME` to speed up or slow down a `Song`.
+Two built-in unary operations are also provided: `TRANSPOSE` to transpose by a given number of semitones, and  `CHANGETIME` to speed up or slow down a `Song`.
 A `LET` environment is provided, which binds a value to a variable within a scope.

 A code consists of a sequence of commands executed sequentially.
 Each command may be an assignment, which binds a `Song` to a variable; a function declaration; or an `EXPORT` statement, used to export a `Song` to WAVE file.